 .

-A comma separated list of directories containing resource files and folders that should be copied as-is into the resulting package when bundling.
+The Bundle Resources field should contain a comma separated list of directories containing resource files and folders that should be copied as-is into the resulting package when bundling.
 The directories must be specified with an absolute path from the project root, for example /res

 .
 The resource directory must contain subfolders named by platform

-, or architecure-platform
+, or architecture-platform

 .